djhshih/us-presidential-election-2016-exit-polls/analyze.md

 |trump           |  0.2535162|     0.5219656|  0.2245181|
 |other/no answer |  0.3947991|     0.4736013|  0.1315997|

-# How do Trump supporters perceive candidates?
+# How do Trump supporters perceive the candidates?

 ## Which candidate qualities matter the most to Trump supporters?